High-energy Operator Product Expansion at sub-eikonal level: Conclusions

 In Refs. \cite{Kovchegov:2016zex, Kovchegov:2018znm} the matrix element of operator $\Tr\{\hat{\calf}_x \hat{U}^\dagger_y\}$ was associated only with the longitudinal helicity distributions.
 The same conclusion was reached also in Ref. \cite{Altinoluk:2020oyd}.
 In section \ref{sec: parametri-matrixele} (see also Appendix \ref{sec: matrielements}), however, it was shown that the matrix element of operator $\Tr\{\hat{\calf}_x \hat{U}^\dagger_y\}$ is, in general, parametrized with longitudinal and transverse distributions.

 Sub-eikonal corrections in the framework of Color Glass Condensate (CGC) have been considered also in Ref. \cite{Altinoluk:2015gia, Altinoluk:2014oxa}.
 At the moment the result in Ref. \cite{Altinoluk:2015gia, Altinoluk:2014oxa} is incomplete because sub-eikonal corrections due to pure transverse components of the field strength tensor, like $F_{ij}$, have not been included.
 As we have seen, such corrections turned out to be very important and central to the study of spin dynamics.
 Recently, the sub-eikonal corrections to the quark propagator have been considered in Ref. \cite{Altinoluk:2020oyd}.
-However, this result seem to be missing some of the terms that are, instead, present in Ref. \cite{Chirilli:2018kkw} and that we presented here in eq. (\ref{ojobulletstar}).
-In particular, the result of Ref. \cite{Altinoluk:2020oyd}, besides missing all the terms in last and second-last line of eq. (\ref{ojobulletstar}), it disagrees also with the term in last line of operator $\hat{\calo}_1$ of eq. (\ref{O1}) and the second term in second line of the same operator; these terms have been, instead, confirmed in Refs. \cite{Balitsky:2015qba, Balitsky:2016dgz}.
+The authors have reproduced the terms in operator $\hat{\calo}_1$ of eq. (\ref{O1}), but their result seem to be missing some of the terms that are, instead, present in Ref. \cite{Chirilli:2018kkw} and that we presented here in eq. (\ref{ojobulletstar}).

 In Ref. \cite{Boussarie:2019icw} the small-x behavior of the orbital angular momentum distributions was found as a generalization of the double log of energy for $g_1$ structure function originally found in Refs. \cite{Bartels:1995iu, Bartels:1996wc}.
 On the other hand, in Ref. \cite{Kovchegov:2019rrz} the same calculation was carried on in the frame work of saturation and Color Glass Condensate formalism.
 To our knowledge, it is not known whether the two results are consistent.
 Our work, among other things, set the foundation of the formalism that eventually will be able to reconcile the Double Logarithm Asymptotics formalism with the non-linear Wilson-line formalism.